 Token Sale (DAIO)

-The Token Sale capability provides compliant primary distribution infrastructure for Digital Asset Initial Offerings (DAIOs), with multi-currency payment support, optional vesting, a five-phase lifecycle, and identity-gated buyer eligibility.
+The Token Sale capability provides primary offering infrastructure for SMART tokens, with ERC-20 payment support, optional terms acknowledgement, optional vesting, soft-cap finalization, and identity-gated buyer eligibility.

 Contract architecture